The Utah Black Hawk War: Settler Colonialism

 We either forget or haven't been told that some of our ancestors had deep and meaningful relationships with the Timpanogos, and we need to acknowledge that.
 In 1866, when Chief Black Hawk had been wounded in battle at Gravely Ford, Canute Peterson of Ephraim paid a visit to the ailing leader Black Hawk—taking sugar, hams, bread, beads, molasses, tea, coffee, tobacco, flour, medicines, and clothing.
 Sadly, important stories such as this get buried in all the rhetoric.
 See The Old Peace Treaty Tree.

-Brigham Young lays all the blame on his followers he described as "stupid, cork for brains and wooden shoes."
+Brigham Young blames his followers he described as "stupid, cork for brains and wooden shoes."
 In his speech in the Tabernacle, Salt Lake City, on April 6, 1854, he said, "If the inhabitants of this Territory, my brethren, had never condescended to reduce themselves to the practices of the Indians, (as few of them have,) to their low, degraded condition, and in some cases even lower, there never would have been any trouble between us and our red neighbors."
 See Brigham Young's Discourses.

 The Denver Rocky Mountain newspaper quoted Brigham Young saying, "You can get rid of more Indians with a sack of flour than a keg of powder."
 Clearly his intention was to "get rid" of the indigenous population.
 Mormon colonialism had less to do with saving the "heathens" from hell, and more to do with getting rich.
 See The Silent Victims of the Utah Black Hawk War